 had only just begun

-so far the race was going
+so far the race was going well:

 the audience got settled in